 02 of 06

 The view from above Playa Forti is right out of a postcard, with the fishing boats and a panorama of the island’s western tip.
 Here you’ll find a smooth-pebble beach lined with several snack bars.
 The Playa Forti Restaurant, which serves Creole food as well as burgers, is built on the ruins of an old English fort.
 The luxe Lodge Kura Hulanda Resort is nearby.

 Jan Thiel Beach

-Curaçao’s longest and whitest beach is on Klein Curaçao, a tiny uninhabited island eight miles off the southeast coast.
-Dive operators and charter boats like Mermaid Boat Trips and Miss Ann take passengers out to this oversized volcanic rock for beach parties, cookouts, swimming with turtles, and fantastic diving in coral caves.
-The island's photogenic lighthouse is a local landmark.Continue to 6 of 7 below.
+Curaçao’s longest beach is on Klein Curaçao, a tiny uninhabited island eight miles off the southeast coast of the main island.
+Dive operators and charter boats like Mermaid Boat Trips and Miss Ann take passengers out to this oversized volcanic rock for beach parties, cookouts, swimming with turtles, and fantastic diving through coral caves.
+The island's photogenic lighthouse is a local landmark.Continue to 5 of 6 below.

 Blue Bay Beach

-Located right next door to Curaçao’s Sea Aquarium, this beach has several shops, popular restaurants and bars, and water sports equipment available for rent, making it a perfect option for families during the day.
+Located right next to Curaçao’s Sea Aquarium, this beach has several shops, restaurants, bars, and water sports equipment rental kiosks, making it a perfect option for families during the day.
 After sunset, the beach transforms into a popular nightlife scene with music and dancing at bars such as Mambo, Cabana, and Wet & Wild.
-Concerts are also hosted at this beach, as well as movie nights.
-The Sea Aquarium hosts marine animal shows and animal encounter programs, and the Lion's Dive Beach Resort is located here as well.
+Concerts and movie nights are also hosted at this beach.
+If you're looking for a place to stay, pick the Lion's Dive Beach Resort, which is right on the sand.